That dollar amount results from a 28.2% increase since 2018 when total Mexican exports were $450.9 billion.

-Based on the average exchange rate for 2019, the Mexican peso depreciated by -21.6% against the US dollar since 2015 and slipped by -0.1% from 2018 to 2019.
-Mexico’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2022, the Mexican peso depreciated by -4.6% against the US dollar since 2018 but gained 0.7% from 2021 to 2022.
+Mexico’s weaker local currency compared to 2018 makes its exports paid for in stronger US dollars relatively less expensive for international buyers.

-From a continental perspective, 84.2% of Mexico’s exports by value were delivered to North American countries while 5.5% were sold to importers in Asia.
-Mexico shipped another 5.3% worth of goods to Europe.
-Smaller percentages went to Latin America excluding Mexico but including the Caribbean (4.6%), Oceania led by Australia and New Zealand (0.2%) then Africa (0.1%).
+From a continental perspective, 84.9% of Mexico’s exports by value was delivered to fellow North American countries while 5.7% was sold to importers in Asia.
+Mexico shipped another 4.7% worth of goods to Europe, with 4.4% going to Latin America.

 Mexico’s Top 10 Exports

-Mexico’s top 10 exports accounted for nearly four-fifths (79%) of the overall value of its global shipments.
+Mexico’s top 10 exports generated over three-quarters (78.5%) of the overall value of its global shipments.